cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Tahir [Moderator] 01/12/2020 11:08:32
 [https://cyberbotics.com/doc/guide/robots](https://cyberbotics.com/doc/guide/robots)

-##### Fandykun 01/13/2020 07:02:43
+##### Kudo 01/13/2020 07:02:43
 i want to simulate 10 robots together like soccer robot. is webots can handle that process?

 ##### David Mansolino [Moderator] 01/13/2020 07:05:42
-`@Fandykun` yes of course, Webots can easily simulate many robots (this will of course have an impact on the simulation speed, but if your computer is powerful enough this shouldn't be a problem).
+`@Kudo` yes of course, Webots can easily simulate many robots (this will of course have an impact on the simulation speed, but if your computer is powerful enough this shouldn't be a problem).

 `@Dr. Sudip Chakraborty` not for robotic arm, but there is a step by step tutorial for a wheeled robot: [https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot](https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot)